serverlessworkflow/specification/specification.md

 </details>

-The `interval` property defines the time interval of the execution timeout.
+The `duration` property defines the time duration of the execution timeout.
 Once a workflow instance is created, and the amount of the defined time is reached, the workflow instance should be terminated.

 The `interrupt` property defines if the currently running instance should be allowed to finish its current